Hotpoint washing machines rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Hotpoint is one of the biggest-selling and best-known washing machine brands in the UK.
-In the past, it's been independent, then owned by the Italy-based Indesit company and, more recently, acquired by American appliance giants Whirlpool, who also make Maytag machines.
+In the past, it has been independent, but came to be owned by the Italy-based Indesit company.
+More recently, it was acquired by American appliance firm Whirlpool, which also makes Maytag machines.
 Indesit washing machines are a sister brand to Hotpoint.

 If you're considering a Hotpoint washing machine, find out how they score in our reviews and how reliable they are.
 It's all in our at-a-glance guide, below.
 If you'd rather read reviews of individual models, check out our Hotpoint washing machine reviews.